prajwalkpandey/portal/README.md

 # Steps to be followed:

 1. Once the server has been turned on, this is how the software works.
-Run the "index.html" file.
+Run the "index.html" file. <br />
 2. On doing so, the home page opens up.
-Clicking on "IIITG", moves to a section where one can choose to continue as a student or an admin.
+Clicking on "IIITG", moves to a section where one can choose to continue as a student or an admin.<br />
-3. If someone is a student, then:
+3. If someone is a student, then: <br />
-  3.1 They can proceed with the registration by filling up their roll number.
+  3.1 They can proceed with the registration by filling up their roll number. <br />
-    3.1.1 On filling the roll number and clicking on continue, relevant information about the student gets fetched from the database.
+    3.1.1 On filling the roll number and clicking on continue, relevant information about the student gets fetched from the database. <br />
-    3.1.2 The student has to fill up their semester and then click on continue to able to choose the courses.
+    3.1.2 The student has to fill up their semester and then click on continue to able to choose the courses. <br />
     3.1.3 On clicking on continue, the student will be shown the compulsory courses as well as the available electives for that semester.
-The electives will be present in a checkbox manner.
+The electives will be present in a checkbox manner. <br />
   3.2.
-If the student wants to raise a case regarding the registration process, then they will have the option to fill up a form and submit, which shall be reviewed by the admin later.
+If the student wants to raise a case regarding the registration process, then they will have the option to fill up a form and submit, which shall be reviewed by the admin later. <br />
   3.3.
-Once the entire registration process is over, they can choose to generate a token, which they shall have to present to the academic section within a prescribed time, thus ensring physical
+Once the entire registration process is over, they can choose to generate a token, which they shall have to present to the academic section within a prescribed time, thus ensuring physical <br />
-       presence and also marking an end to the registration process.
+       presence and also marking an end to the registration process. <br />
-4. If someone is an admin, they have to enter their credentials and that way they will be redirected to their home page, wherein they can view the students whose registrations are done and also have a look at applications filed.
+4. If someone is an admin, they have to enter their credentials and that way they will be redirected to their home page, wherein they can view the students whose registrations are done and also have a look at applications filed. <br />